SiphesihleSephaka/AWS-CLOUD-PORTFOLIO/LABS/pictures/networking/readme.md

-## Pictures related to NETWORJING labs
+## Pictures related to NETWORKING labs